ƒxyzƒxyz Docs

 image: zepai/knowledge-graph-mcp:latest

-container_name: graphiti-mcp
+container_name: graphiti-node1

 hostname: graphiti-server